alex-piccione/learning.AI/README.md

 ** Cehck the active virtual environment **
 ``which python``
-it should point to the _.env_ folder.
+it should point to the _.venv_ folder.